Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 Next, find the `/src/App.css` file and open it.
 Highlight all the contents and delete the existing styles.
 Save and close the file.

 Finally, open the main `App.js` file located at `/src/App.js`.
-This currently contains much starter JSX which you’re going to replace, as well as a link to a logo file you want to remove.
+This currently contains starter JSX which you’re going to replace, as well as a link to a logo file you want to remove.

 First, locate the following line (around line 2) that imports a `logo.svg` file, and remove it:

 `import logo from ‘./logo.svg'`

-Now, select everything in the return statement (everything between return `( and )` and replace it with the following so the new return statement looks like this:
+Now, select everything in the return statement (everything between `return (` and `)` and replace it with the following so the new return statement looks like this:

 ```
 return (